99-bugs/lorawan-twin-workshop/docs/data-capture/README.md

 }

 //**********************************************************
-// Controlleer of er op de knop BUTTON werd gedrukt
+// Controleer of er op de knop BUTTON werd gedrukt
 //**********************************************************
 bool has_button_been_pressed()
 {